kg398/100_fingers/README.md

   - /STLs/hands: three example hands generated from parameters.scad and example generated for visualisation (no_lig)
   - /STLs/actuation_box: 3D files for three examples of modular actuation (1 degree-of-freedom(dof)/synergy, 2 dof/synergy, 1 dof with switching modulation)
   - /STLs/manual_handles: 3D files for manual lever actuation and handles for 1 and 2 dof actuation boxes
+- /build_guide: PDF, timelapse, and annotated video of build process for release v1.2
 - /media: images from publication (in progress)

 ### Hand customisation